-Despite being known for its skiing and winter sports, the Alps are just as beautiful in the summer.
+Despite being known for its skiing and winter sports, the Swiss Alps are just as beautiful in the summer.
 With crystal clear lakes, lush green forests, and picturesque mountain peaks, there’s something for everyone to enjoy when the weather is warm.
-So if you’re looking for a breathtaking getaway, consider visiting the Swiss Alps in the summer.
+So if you’re looking for a breathtaking getaway to Switzerland, consider visiting the Swiss Alps in the summer.

 Places to Visit in the Swiss Alps in the Summer